The PEBB Program’s annual open enrollment is November 1 through 30. Learn more.

-Please contact Medicare for coverage questions as Medicare Part B is primary.
-Premera Blue Cross Medicare Supplement Plan F only pays when Medicare pays for services billed under Part B.
+Please contact Medicare for coverage questions as Medicare is primary payer.
+Premera Blue Cross Medicare Supplement Plans only pay when Medicare pays for services billed under Part A and Part B.

-No. If you are enrolled in a consumer-directed health plan (CDHP) with a health savings account (HSA) or a UMP Plus plan and you or a covered dependent becomes eligible for Medicare Part A and Part B during the year you must change to another PEBB medical plan that is not a CDHP or remove the Medicare-eligible dependent from your PEBB health plan coverage.
-The PEBB Program should receive your enrollment/change form 30 days before the Medicare enrollment date, but must receive it no later than 60 days after the Medicare enrollment date.
-See additional information below about the CDHP and UMP Plus plans.
+If you are enrolled in a consumer-directed health plan (CDHP) with a health savings account (HSA) and you become eligible for Medicare Part A or Part B during the year you should change to another PEBB medical plan that is not a CDHP or you could be subject to IRS tax penalties.
+The PEBB Program should receive your enrollment/change form requesting the change 30 days before the Medicare enrollment date, but must receive it no later than 60 days after the Medicare enrollment date.

 For general or claim specific information about Medicare.

 For information on Medicare Part A or B eligibility, entitlement, and enrollment; replacement Medicare cards; change of name or address; premium questions; and to report a death.